-We do love our pets and there certainly are days when they feel like the only ones who should receive any part of our hard-earned Christmas gift budget.
+We do love our pets and there certainly are days when they feel like the only ones who should receive a special gift.
 But do you really need expensive pet beds, $14-a-pound treats or $30 "indestructible" chew toys that aren't really?

 Instead, you can spend an hour or so making your dog or cat a present he'll enjoy at a price that will make you smile: less than $10 each.
-These four homemade presents may never make the Christmas display in Macy's front window, but your dog or cat will think they're gorgeous.
+These four homemade presents may never make the aisles of PetSmart, but your dog or cat will think they're gorgeous.

 "Indestructible" dog toy from hemp and sweet potatoes: Even this chewy will get chewed up eventually, but it is tough, cheap and if your dog eats it it's okay (and actually fairly nutritious.)

 - Sweet potatoes or yams (2 for a medium-sized dog toy) $2

 - Hemp or jute rope: Part of a larger spool: $1